Capillaria aerophila: Life cycle

 Capillaria aerophila has a direct life cycle, meaning that it can be completed in one host.
 The adults lay eggs in the lungs.
 The eggs are coughed up and swallowed by the host; and are then passed in the feces.
 In about 5–7 weeks, the larvae develop into the infective stage within the egg envelope in the soil.
 The infective larvae remain viable for up to 1 year.
 When a suitable host eats these mature eggs, the larvae hatch in the intestines and migrate to the lungs.
 They mature into adults about 40 days post-infection.
-Earthworms may act as intermediate hosts, by eating the C. aerophila eggs and infecting mammalian hosts when eaten by the mammals.
+Earthworms may act as paratenic hosts, by eating the C. aerophila eggs and infecting mammalian hosts when eaten by the mammals.
 However, the involvement of the earthworms is not necessary for the completion of the C. aerophila life cycle.

 Prevalence

 Reported infestation rates in dogs and cats which are kept as pets in Europe and North America are generally less than 10%.
 In wildlife, rates as high as 74% and 88% have been reported for wild foxes.